.

 human spine and extremities) in terms of their physical properties, structure

-correct alignment problems in your body which affect your riding.
-To achieve
+to correct alignment problems in your body which affect your riding.
+To

-the best possible connection with your horse, you need to be flexible in your
+achieve the best possible connection with your horse, you need to be flexible

-spine and extremities as well as having a full range of motion in your joints.
+in your spine and extremities as well as having a full range of motion in

-Correcting misalignments will improve your body awareness and your overall
+your joints.
+Correcting misalignments will improve your body awareness and

-performance.
-Using your body correctly also decreases the risk of injury.
+your overall performance.
+Using your body correctly also decreases the risk

 In order

-needs to be correctly aligned.
-To do this, your weight must be placed over
+body needs to be correctly aligned.
+To do this, your weight must be placed

 ankle